deG3nt3lm4n/flyo-data-storage-component-master-Challange/notes.md

 Alright so feel like i have done the HTML part okai i guess i hope in a way hopefully still going to see how things are going to be.
 Going to start with styling now but going to try and setup the styles then start styling like a cool kid
+## forth Note
+Basically got a decent mobile design started so that is nice. kind of need to find a way to center it better to be honest using **FlexBox** but seems to me might need to try and use something else tbh Still.... i dont know for sure. but yeah going to try and setup the progress bar in preety much the bottom section Tomorrow.

+1. Find a way to make it centered
+2. Create progresBar
+3. Finish the challange

+Hopefully it will work out.... ⌛️🤞🏿😕